 - The genetic mutation responsible for hemophilia occurred in the mother at the time of her conception.
 The mother is then the first person in the family to carry hemophilia.
 Her children could be affected either as carriers or as hemophiliacs.

 - The mutation occurred at the conception of the hemophiliac child.
 Either the egg from the mother or the sperm from the father underwent a mutation.
 In such a case, the mother is not a carrier, and her other children would not be affected by hemophilia.

 It is estimated that up to 30% of cases of hemophilia have no known family history.
 Many of these cases are the result of new mutations.
 This means that hemophilia can affect any family.

-Because sisters and mothers of hemophiliacs are not necessarily carriers, as seen in Figures 5 and 6, it is important to do hemophilia carrier testing.
+Because sisters and mothers of hemophiliacs are not necessarily carriers, it is important to do hemophilia carrier testing.

 There are two reasons to test a potential carrier: